Last updated on

 There are millions of people, especially in the impoverished third-world countries, who dream of moving to Germany permanently.
 Some will manage to fulfil their dream someday but many will not.
 Although Germany is among the countries most open to immigration, certain criteria must be met.
 That is to say, the second biggest immigration destination in the world can be picky.
 Hence, in order to receive a residence title in Germany a person must have a strong case – unless one is a citizen of the EU/EFTA country.
 To assess your chances you should know who is welcome and who is less so.
 This list of the most common purposes for immigrating to Germany should help you with that:

 Most migrants come to Germany for study or work, or as refugees seeking political asylum while many also get there through family reunification.
-Germany has relaxed its immigration laws already in 2005 and then in 2020 and is going to reform its main piece of immigration law, the “Skilled Immigration Act“, again between November 2023 and June 2024 to attract highly skilled professionals from around the world to fill the gaps in its labour market.
+Germany has relaxed its immigration laws already in 2005, then in 2020 while the last amendments of the main piece of immigration law, the “Skilled Immigration Act“, have taken effect between November 2023 and June 2024.
+The aim of all these reforms is to attract highly skilled professionals from around the world to fill the gaps in the German labour market.
 However, for unskilled labour the door has remained closed so far.
 An exception are the citizens of another EU or EFTA country (commonly known as the European Economic Area, which includes all EU member states plus Norway, Iceland, Lichtenstein and Switzerland) who, though technically foreign migrants, must be treated as German citizens when buying properties, seeking employment or pursuing higher education in Germany.
 All other foreign nationals need a special residence title in order to stay, study or work in Germany.

 So, before you start getting ready your papers and spending money on translations into German and immigration lawyers, consider whether you fall within any of the aforementioned immigration categories.